What Shyamalan's 'Split' gets wrong

 Amelia Joubert, 18, of Fort Mill, South Carolina, was diagnosed with DID three years ago.
 She lives with 11 other personalities, or alters.
 Even before she was diagnosed, the way she spoke would change throughout the day: sometimes with a Southern accent, sometimes like a small child.

-Like most patients with DID, Joubert suffered ongoing sexual trauma as a young child.
+Like most patients with DID, Joubert suffered ongoing trauma as a young child.

 According to Deckel, people who have been chronically abused, typically in situations with no viable escape, may "reconfigure the mind" into different parts or personalities.
 Some of these parts can step in to handle traumatic or stressful situations, while other parts dissociate, or escape, from reality.